Welcome to my pre-season Power Rankings of the queens of Canada’s Drag Race, Season 3!

 10. Irma Gerd

-Irma Gerd (Facebook / Instagram / TikTok / Twitch / Twitter) is a charming and a self-proclaimed “stupid” who loves surprising people, which might be why she’s playing her cards so close to her chest in this Meet the Queens promo.
+Irma Gerd (Facebook / Instagram / TikTok / Twitch / Twitter) is a charming queen and also a self-proclaimed “stupid” queen who loves surprising people, which might be why she’s playing her cards so close to her chest in this Meet the Queens promo.

 I was surprised to discover that Irma Gerd isn’t a major social media queen – either that, or she has pulled a lot of looks and content down in advance of the show on every network.
 I was expecting lots of memes, dunks, and comedy based on her Meet the Queens.